Kris-Cy/Tok/README.md

 # Tok
-This is for Tok, basically a knock-o
+This is for Tok, basically a knock-off chat app.